 Digital products also call for a modification of the point in time that is decisive for the assessment of defectiveness.
-According to art 6(1)(c) Directive 85/374/EEC, the defect must be established at the time when the product was placed on the market.
+According to Art 6(1)(c)Directive 85/374/EEC, the defect must be established at the time when the product was placed on the market.
 The crucial moment for the placing on the market is when the product has left the manufacturing sphere and is placed into the chain of distribution.48 Unlike conventional products, digital products remain accessible for manufacturers even after they have been placed on the market.
 In particular, it is possible and common practice to subsequently modify software contained in a product by means of updates or upgrades, be it as part of inspections in the workshop or 'over the air'.
-If safetyrelevant properties of the product are changed 'in the field' by the manufacturer, it is inappropriate to base the assessment of the original product's defectiveness on the product features present when it was first placed on the market.49 Article 6(1)(c) Directive 85/374/EEC can be interpreted accordingly,50 but the proposed directive removes any doubts to this effect.
-Article 6(1)(e) explicitly refers to the 'moment in time when the product left the control of the manufacturer' as the relevant time for the finding of defect.
+If safety-relevant properties of the product are changed 'in the field' by the manufacturer, it is inappropriate to base the assessment of the original product's defectiveness on the product features present when it was first placed on the market.49 Art 6(1)(c) Directive 85/374/EEC can be interpreted accordingly,50 but the proposed directive removes any doubts to this effect.
+Art 6(1)(e) explicitly refers to the 'moment in time when the product left the control of the manufacturer' as the relevant time for the finding of defect.
 However, this shift to a point in time after the product was placed on the market should only apply to the security features of the last update or upgrade itself, but not to the whole product.
 The unchanged hardware must continue to be measured against the standard that was relevant when it was placed on the market.
-This is confirmed by art 10(2)(b), which withholds the exoneration of the manufacturer under art 10(1)(c) with regard to the faultlessness of the product at the time it was placed on the market only if the defect is due to software updates or upgrades.
+This is confirmed by Art 10(2)(b), which withholds the exoneration of the manufacturer under Art 10(1)(c) with regard to the faultlessness of the product at the time it was placed on the market only if the defect is due to software updates or upgrades.

-46 On § 823 para 1 BGB, BGH 9.12.1986, VI ZR 65/86, BGHZ 99, 167, 172ff; MünchKomm/Wagner (fn 42) § 823 para 979.
+46 On § 823 para.
+1 BGB BGH, 9.12.1986, VI ZR 65/86, BGHZ 99, 167, 172 ff.; Wagner in: Münchener Kommentar zum BGB (fn.
+42) § 823 para 979.

-47 G Wagner, Produkthaftung für autonome Systeme (2017) 217 Archiv für die civilistische Praxis (AcP) 707, 727f.
+47 G. Wagner, Produkthaftung für autonome Systeme (2017) 217 Archiv für die civilistische Praxis (AcP) 707, 727 f.

-The same applies to related services; here, pursuant to art 10(2)(a) of the proposed directive, no exemption is available if the defect in the product is due to a related service which was rendered after the product was placed on the market, provided that the service was under the control of the manufacturer.
-This provision does not target the provider of the digital service itself as, under art 6(1) of the proposal, the service provider is liable as a component manufacturer for defects in his service that exist at the time the service is placed on the market anyway.
-Rather, art 10(2)(a) is concerned with the liability of the end manufacturer who places a digital product on the market into which digital services are subsequently integrated or to which digital services are linked with his consent (art 4(5)).51 The end manufacturer is therefore unable to exonerate himself if the product was free of defects at the time it was placed on the market, but became defective as a consequence of its subsequent exposure to digital services.
+The same applies to related services; here, pursuant to Art 10(2)(a) of the proposed directive, no exemption is available if the defect in the product is due to a related service which was rendered after the product was placed on the market, provided that the service was under the control of the manufacturer.
+This provision does not target the provider of the digital service itself as, under Art 6(1) of the proposal, the service provider is liable as a component manufacturer for defects in his or her service that exist at the time the service is placed on the market anyway.
+Rather, Art 10(2)(a) is concerned with the liability of the end manufacturer who places a digital product on the market into which digital services are subsequently integrated or to which digital services are linked with his consent (Art 4(5)).51 The end manufacturer is therefore unable to exonerate himself if

-48 CJEU 9.2.2006, C-127/04, Declan O'Byrne v Sanofi Pasteur MSD Ltd et Sanofi Pasteur SA, ECLI:EU: C:2006:93, para 27ff; Tettenborn (fn 32) para 10-68; Borghetti (fn 32) 206, 217; Terré/Simler/Lequette/ Chénedé (fn 11) para 1224; A Keirse, The Netherlands, in: P Machnikowski (ed), European Product Liability (2017) 312, 321f; MünchKomm/Wagner (fn 42) § 1 ProdHaftG no 24ff.
+48 CJEU, 09.02 2006, C-127/04 (Declan O'Byrne v..
+Sanofi Pasteur MSD Ltd et Sanofi Pasteur SA) para 27 ff.; Tettenborn (fn.
+32) para 10-68; Borghetti (fn.
+32) 206, 217; Terré/Simler/Lequette/Chénedé, (fn.
+11) para.
+1224; A. Keirse, The Netherlands, in: Machnikowski (ed) European Product Liability (2017) 312, 321f.; Wagner in: Münchener Kommentar zum BGB (fn.
+42) § 1 ProdHaftG Rn.
+24 ff.